Fun Tool

 What do dogs dream about?

-Should I wake my dog from a dream?
+Should I wake my dog if they are having a nightmare?

 Do puppies dream more than adult dogs?